HSF74 is our only shielding paint that is completely free of preservatives. Can only be used indoors. Very high screening attenuation!

 Ceilings, floors, and indoor walls

-Preferably covered with plastic-bonded dispersion paints or silicate emulsion paints.
-We recommend restricted use of pure mineral paints (clay, chalk, pure silicate).
-You can find concrete recommendations on the technical data sheet.
+Preferably covered with plastic bonded, water-based emulsion paints or dispersion silicate paints.
+We restricted recommend pure mineral paints (clay, loam, chalk, silicate).
+Please find appropriate product recommendations in the technical data sheet.

 Must be grounded!
-We recommend the self-adhesive grounding tape for indoor use.
+We recommend our self-adhesive grounding strap.

 - Reaction to fire